 On paper, any of the tips perform great, and you’ll get a consistent finish and a smooth drawing experience.
 But accuracy for other artists might be compromised with the unusual oblong body.
 But setting the ergonomics aside, this marker can put down exact details with either the super brush tip or the chisel tip’s edge.
 The super brush tips have a unique feel to them that brings more predictable handling and control.

 The Copic Ink brings vibrant colors and dries quickly, yet you can rehydrate the ink after a long time.
 The ink is a bit lightfast, to the degree that the color doesn’t change much after thoroughly drying.
+It’s perfect for artworks that require long-term exposure (like murals or decoration).
 The alcohol-based ink is also refillable making it reusable for years to come.
+The best thing about Copic ink is its gentle touch, even with light papers, which makes layering significantly more comfortable to do.

 Pros and Cons